Editor’s note: If you’re looking for information on a newer Toyota RAV4, we’ve published an updated review: 2019 Toyota RAV4 Review.

 The rear door of the 2013 RAV4 is now a lift-up tailgate, rather than the side-to-side swing arrangement from previous models.
 A power lift gate is also available on higher trim levels.
 Using higher-quality materials and more satisfying control locations, the RAV4’s interior has also been greatly improved.

 The bad news, depending on your needs, is that the third-row seat is no longer available on the RAV4.
 However, it does have everything else a crossover buyer is looking for, including a standard rear parking camera, optional navigation and dual-zone climate control.
+See the 2013 Toyota RAV4 models for sale near you

 Under the hood, the only available engine is a 176-horsepower, 2.5-liter 4-cylinder.
 Also, only one transmission is available, a 6-speed automatic, but standard front-wheel drive or all-wheel drive is available for any trim level.